pytorch/pytorch/aten/src/ATen/native/README.md

 are appropriate for "core" Tensor operations (e.g., add, sub, etc.), but not for more complicated neural network layers (e.g., `conv2d`) and internal functions designed specifically for binding (e.g., `cudnn_convolution`).

+As we progress along our schema unification of the `func` schema with the JIT signatue schema, we must introduce features that allow us to increase compliance.
+One of these features are Tensor annotations.
+As of now we use naming conventions to indicate whether an argument of a function is going to be mutated and returned.

+There are two typical situations in which we mutate the memory of an argument in the Python
+frontend:
+a) For an inplace operations such as `self.abs_()`
+b) for a function with an output keyword argument such as `torch.abs(input, out=None)`.

+In order to provide implementations for these Python functions the legacy schema requires C++ implementations for three situations `abs(Tensor self)  -> Tensor`, `abs_(Tensor self) -> Tensor` and `abs_out(Tensor out, Tensor self) -> Tensor`.

+Now, as we move towards the unification, we use different syntax to represent some of this using annotations and translate to the legacy schema for the downstream consumers such as the C++ code generation.

+For this schema we restrict ourselves to `Tensor(a)` and `Tensor(a!)`.
+If two Tensors carry the same annotation, they both *may* represent the same memory.
+A write annotation, as indicated by an exclamation mark, indicates that they both *may* also be written to.

+Let's revisit the previous three situtations
+  - `abs(Tensor self) -> Tensor` stays the same as it will always allocate new memory.
+  - `abs_(Tensor(a!) self) -> Tensor(a!)`
+    self may be written to and returned.
+The annotation indicates that the return value.
+    This indicates an inplace function and by convention ends in a single '\_'.
+Moving forward we won't need the '\_', but we preserve it for now.
+  - `abs(Tensor self, *, Tensor(a!) out) -> Tensor(a!)`
+    In the Python frontend out can be passed as a keyword argument and if so may be written to.
+    In this case it indicates the schema for a function that must accept `out` as this does not provide a default argument.
+The idea behind representing this as a optional argument is to document the intended usage.
+This maps to the legacy `abs_out(Tensor out, Tensor self) -> Tensor`.
+    As with the legacy `_out` function you must call the argument `Tensor out` or `Tensor out0`, `Tensor out1` in the context of multiple arguments.

 ### `dispatch`